 If you want broad exposure to the best lithium stocks, consider the Global X Lithium & Battery Tech ETF (NYSE: LIT).

 Now if you want individual lithium stocks, miners are a good way to go.
-They will benefit directly from the growing lithium demand.
+They will benefit directly from the growing demand.

 Lithium Mining Stocks

-The “Big 3” companies in the lithium mining business are…
+The “Big 3” lithium mining companies are…

 - FMC Corp.
 (NYSE: FMC)